 Using an Antifreeze Solution

-Solar water heating systems that use an antifreeze solution (propylene glycol or ethylene glycol) as a heat-transfer fluid have effective freeze protection as long as the proper antifreeze concentration is maintained.
+Solar water heating systems that use an antifreeze solution (always propylene glycol, never or ethylene glycol because of toxicity) as a heat-transfer fluid have effective freeze protection as long as the proper antifreeze concentration is maintained.
 Antifreeze fluids degrade over time and normally should be changed every 3–5 years.
 Since these systems are pressurized, it is not practical for the average homeowner to check the condition of the antifreeze solution.
 If you own this type of system, have a solar heating professional check it periodically.

 Draining the Collector and Piping